ironbee/ironbee/clipp/clipp.md

 **writepb**:*path*

-This consumer the Inputs to *path* in the CLIPP protobuf format.
+This consumer writes the Inputs to *path* in the CLIPP protobuf format.
 This format perfectly captures the Inputs.

+**writehtp**:*path*

+This consumer writes all connection data in and out events to *path* in the HTP test format.
+This consumer is really only useful when there is a single input in unparsed format.

 Extending CLIPP
 ---------------